Virginia Tech® home

 Emphasis on professional development and career goals of individual students via peer-to-peer mentoring, small group learning, and one-on-one coaching.

-• Practical and readily applicable experiential learning.
-We teach in class today what you can use at work tomorrow.
+• Practical and readily applicable experiential learning: We teach in class today what you can use at work tomorrow.

-• The curriculum is integrated (i.e., across courses and with the workplace) and cumulative (i.e., content increases in complexity and scale each month).
+• Integrated and cumulative: The curriculum is integrated (i.e., across courses and with the workplace) and cumulative (i.e., content increases in complexity and scale each month).
+Class projects and learning modules build over time, cutting across courses and spanning multiple months.

 Click on the file below to view a three semester curriculum overview including courses and major topics.